Well it depends…… !!

 You will need to practice what you are taught each lesson so a total of an hour a week is recommended if you want to make good progress.
 I’ve noticed that those who make the most progress practise a bit every day.

 Students aged 8 and over usually have more focus and commitment, but this is a rough guideline.
 It’s also never too old to learn and make great progress!

 Great idea!
 I do offer gift vouchers so drop me a note via my contact page and we can arrange one.

 Most lesson material will be provided.
 Occasionally I do recommend a particular tutor book depending on the individual.
 Students studying for graded exams will need to purchase the grade study book and pay an examination fee.

 What sort of music will I be playing?

-We can look at the different genres you like and pick some tracks to play.
+We can look at the different artists that you like and pick some tracks to play.
 I’ll ensure the pieces we work on build your skills and technique.

-I’d really like to treat someone to a lesson as a present.
+I’d like to treat someone to a lesson as a present

 Note to parents:

 If you are looking for a teacher for your child I am more than happy to advise on starting them out on an exciting musical journey!
 I have an enhanced CRB check and wide experience of teaching youngsters.